 In fulfilling its responsibility, the Audit Committee discusses with the Company's independent registered public accounting firm the overall scope and specific plans for their audit.
 The Audit Committee has reviewed and discussed with our management and Ernst & Young LLP the audited consolidated financial statements contained in our Fiscal 2022 Annual Report on Form 10-K. The Audit Committee has also discussed with Ernst & Young LLP the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees.
 Such review included discussions concerning the quality of accounting principles as applied and significant judgments affecting our consolidated financial statements.
-Lastly, the Audit Committee has discussed with Ernst & Young LLP concerning such auditors' independence from FactSet and has discussed with Ernst & Young LLP its independence, as required by the Public Company Accounting Oversight Board.
+Lastly, the Audit Committee has received and reviewed the written disclosures and the letter from Ernst & Young LLP concerning such auditors' independence from FactSet and has discussed with Ernst & Young LLP its independence, as required by the Public Company Accounting Oversight Board.